PSH-Computing-AI-club/competition-spring-2025-bracket/README.md

 ### Competitor Manifest

-Competitors participating in the bracket are found in the `./competitors.json` file.
+Competitors participating in the bracket are found in the [`./competitors.json`](./competitors.json) manifest file.

 The manifest file is an array containing objects of each individual competitor.
 The only details needing filled out are the competitor's name and the URL to their GitHub repository: